willstepp/writings/sanctum-kthadras/sk-synopsis.md

-SANCTUM KTHADRAS: Synopsis
+SANCTUM KTHADRAS - Synopsis

+Remember therefore from whence thou art fallen, and repent
+Revelations 2:5

 I. The Man Who Lives in the Room

 Will
 =================

-The story begins on Will's first day at a new job.
-He arrives in the morning and soon learns that the woman who previously held his position committed suicide.
+It is Will's first day on a new job.
+He soon learns that the woman who previously held his position committed suicide.
 Her name was Abigail, or Abbie.
-The laptop she used has been untouched since then and he scours the computer in order to learn more about her and maybe to discover why she did it.
-In a calendar entry he discovers a brief mention of a journal and one night when he can't sleep he drives to the old house where she lived and decides to look around for it.
-In the house he sees a vision of her hanging in the closet with tentacles coming out of her eyes and mouth and then a tentacled hand points at an old desk in the corner of the bedroom.
+The computer she used has been untouched since and he goes through the filesystem to learn more about her and to maybe even learn why she did it.
+In a calendar entry he finds her mentioning a journal and one night when he can't sleep he drives to her address, finds the door open, and decides to look around for it.
+In a closet he sees a vision of her hanging by a wire with tentacles coming out of her eyes and mouth and then a tentacled hand points at an old desk in the corner of the bedroom.
 He wakes up and realizes it was only a nightmare.
 It is the middle of the night and he decides to actually drive over there as he just did in his dream.
-Once there he discovers that strangely things look pretty much how they did in his dream, except for minor details.
+Once there he discovers that strangely things look pretty much how they did in his dream.
 He finds her journal in a hidden cubby in the desk drawer and takes it home with him.

 Abigail
 =================